alanesq/esp32cam-demo/README.md

 Some good info here: https://github.com/raphaelbs/esp32-cam-ai-thinker

+I have created a timelapse sketch based on this one which may be of interest: https://github.com/alanesq/misc/blob/main/esp32cam-timelapse.cpp

 If you have any handy info, tips, or improvements to my code etc. please feel let me know at: alanesq@disroot.org